 While the goat are busy down front transforming the landscape, you are up back on the hardwood ridge.
 Like Edward Scissor Hands with the chainsaw working the wooded sections.
 Twitching out tree length logs to land in the yard for processing the timber.

 To cut up the size your kitchen wood stove or cellar furnace like best.
 Maybe you use an outdoor wood boiler with all the heating material supplied from your sweat, no money supplied from your own Maine land.
 An acre of forest in my area of Maine if managed right will produce a cord of renewable wood to heat your home resource.

+Tree farming is what woodlot management is all about to maximize the growth patterns and timber value.
+Managing the wood lands.
 Another day, more chores working on the farm for sale in Maine you decided to buy.
 Fast forward a few years.
 See yourself in the ag dream as it plays out.
 While you are on your knees picking strawberries, raking blueberries or picking potatoes or apples.

 The tasks are many on the Maine farmstead.
 Building another greenhouse.
 Adding a hoop house.
 Or collecting hay bales in a field.
 Tossing them up onto a tractor cart or truck flatbed.
 Taking them to the barn for winter storage in the hay loft.
 Running the farm tractor with the forks to hoist the round twelve hundred not forty pound square bails.
 All those daily farm operations provide a skill set to kids who are spending quality time with their parents working together for the common good.
 On a grading table sorting out the yellow eye, soldier, jacob’s cattle or pea beans raised on your Maine farm.